bigbearlabs/zsh-scoped-history/readme.md

-# `scoped_history` --- zsh shell configuration that maintains history scoped to the working directory
+# `zsh-scoped-history` --- zsh shell configuration that maintains history scoped to the working directory

 ## Synopsis
-`scoped_history` saves command history in `$PWD/.history`.
+`zsh-scoped-history` saves command history in `$PWD/.history`.
 This makes searches for commands local to the current directory, so your project-specific commands -- issued in the scope of a working directory -- don't spill over to other working context.

 ## Install

 - Antigen users:
-    - TODO
+    - add the following line to `.antigenrc`:
+    ```
+    antigen bundle bigbearlabs/zsh-scoped-history
+    ```
+    - `antigen reset` and start a new shell.

 - Raw zsh users:
-    - Download:
+    - clone repository:

-    - Add the following line to `.zshrc`:
     ```
-    source ~/.zsh/scoped_history/scoped_history.zsh
+    git clone https://github.com/bigbearlabs/zsh-scoped-history.git ~/.zsh/zsh-scoped-history
     ```
+    - source entry point script in `.zshrc`:
+    ```
+    source ~/.zsh/zsh-scoped-history/zsh-scoped-history.zsh
+    ```

 ## Misc
 - You can add `.history` to your global git_ignore file if you use git in many directories:
 ```
-cat >> ~/.gitignore_global
+$ cat >> ~/.gitignore_global
 .history
 ^D
 ```